Werbung ausblenden

-1.2 Precise definition of grammatical structures in written language, not is spoken language
+1.2 Precise definition of grammatical structures in written language, not in spoken language

-There are many examples of the phenomenon that only from the contect of the spoken sentence you will understand what the meaning of a word is.
-In written language you will then again see the difference much clearer.
+There are many examples of the phenomenon that only from the context of the spoken sentence you will be able to understand the meaning of a word.
+In written language you will see the difference much clearer.

 Examples